MohamadAlkhaldi/FairShare/README.md

 1. [How to Start](#how-to-start)
 1. [Team](#team)

-##Introduction
+## Introduction

 Fair Share is web application that was created to meet of the need for a unified source of information about families in need and what kind of aids they recieve, which will make the job of these organizations easier and more convenient, and most importantly; it will help in distributing the aids more fairly and in covering as much families needs as possible; hence each family has it's own history of aids provided to it by all of the registered organizations on this network.

+## Usage

-> This application is an interactive interface where user has different terms of reference depending on type he belongs to, since there are three types of users:
+ This application is an interactive interface where user has different terms of reference depending on type he belongs to, since there are three types of users:
 1. Guest: who could be any user, and he has the access to search about a specific charity organization and display information about this organization stored in the blockchain.
 2. Organization: a charity org. that has an account on the website; and has the access to:
 	a. add a new family: by providing its information to be saved in the ledger.